-We're very proud of the history of the choir, from the humble beginnings without a rehearsal venue through to today where we have nearly 150 paying members.
+We're very proud of the history of the choir, from the humble beginnings without a rehearsal venue through to today where we have over 100 paying members.

-Around 450 people have been members of Sing Out Bristol at one time or another, and that doesn't include the many more who came along to a new members evening to check us out but decided not to sign-up.
+Over 500 people have been members of Sing Out Bristol at one time or another, and that doesn't include the many more who came along to a new members evening to check us out..

 With so many people involved, it's no wonder we've created such amazing memories along the way!